ctuning/ck-request-asplos18-resnet-tvm-fpga/README.md

 We used pynq_z1_image_2017_02_10.img with 16GB microSD card and Ubuntu 15.04.

 Turn on your board.
-You should now be able to connect to it as following:
+You should now be able to connect to it as follows:

 ```
 $ ssh xilinx@192.168.2.99